museumcomputernetwork/mcn-2020-git-haiku/index.md

-A owner of the old thatched hut
+Silent the old town
-There's no sign that can foretell
+We can learn so many things,
-A little woven cape
+Two white butterflies?